-A tension-type headache may appear periodically (episodic, less than 15 days per month) or chronically (more than 15 days per month).
-An episodic tension headache may be described as a mild-to-moderate, constant band-like pain or pressure.
-These headaches may last from 30 minutes to several days.
-Episodic tension headaches usually begin gradually, and often occur in the middle of the day.
+A tension-type headache might occur periodically (episodic, less than 15 days per month) or chronically (daily or > 15 days per month).
+The headache is described as a mild to moderate constant band-like pain or pressure that lasts from 30 minutes to all day in duration.
+Tension headaches usually begin gradually, and often occur in the middle of the day.

 What causes tension-type headaches?

 There is no single cause for tension-type headaches.
-This type of headache syndrome is not a trait that runs in families.
+This type of headache syndrome may be an inherited trait that runs in families.
 In some people, tension-type headaches are thought to be associated with or result in tightened muscles in the back of the neck and scalp.
 This muscle tension may be caused by (1) inadequate rest, (2) poor posture, or (3) emotional or mental stress, including depression.
 This stress may be known (overt) or unknown (covert) to the patient and his or her parents.
 The most common sources of stress in children and adolescents include school, family, and friends or peers.
 Examples of stressors (not in any particular order) include:

 - Being overweight

 - Having other children make fun of you

 - Competing in sports or other activities

 - Death of a family member